infrahq/infra/docs/secrets.md

 $ echo "c3VwZXIgc2VjcmV0IQ==" > /var/secrets/okta-client-secret.txt
 ```

-then in the `infra.yaml` file, use the name of the secrets config declaration and then the name of the file.
+Then in the `infra.yaml` file, use the name of the secrets config declaration and then the name of the file.

 ```yaml
     clientSecret: base64file:okta-client-secret.txt